ContextMapper/contextmapper.github.io/_docs/faqs.md

 ### How do I create an Eclipse project with a new CML model to start modeling my Context Map?
 Consult the page [Create CML Model](/docs/getting-started-create-project/).
 It describes how to setup your project to get started with modeling CML Context Maps.

+### I read about a feature on the Context Mapper website but could not find it in the Visual Studio Code extension.
+Why?
+We have only recently published Context Mapper for Visual Studio Code and do not support all features yet.
+You can find a feature support table [here](/docs/ide/).
+If you need all Context Mapper features, you have to use our Eclipse plugin for now.
+However, we continuously enhance our VS Code extension and want to support all features soon!

 ### How do I create a new context map?
 Just create a file with the file extension **.cml** (Context Mapping Language).
 Take a look at our example to get an idea how the file content should look like: [https://github.com/ContextMapper/context-mapper-examples](https://github.com/ContextMapper/context-mapper-examples).
 Let the code completion and other editor features in Eclipse guide you while completing the map and modeling Bounded Contexts.